Show Table of Contents

 The following steps give an overview of the publishing flow you will use regardless of the type of data or the server you publish to.
 Below these steps you can find supplemental information for authentication types and using the Tableau Bridge to refresh extracts of local data sources.

 If your workbook is connected to multiple data sources, select the one you want from the submenu.

 If you’re not already signed in to Tableau Server or Tableau Online, sign in now.

 How you sign in depends on how your administrator set up your environment.
-For information, see Sign in to Tableau Server or Online in Desktop.
+For information, see Sign in to Tableau Server or Online.

 In the Publish Data Source dialog box, do the following: